 It's a hard knock life for us!
 It's a hard knock life for us!
 'Steada treated, we get tricked!
-'Steada kisses, We get kicked!
+'Steada kisses,

 - Annie and the Orphans